denisraslov/react-spreadsheet-grid/README.md

 ### checkDisabledCell
-> `func({ x: number, y: number }): bool`
+> `func(row, columnId): bool`

-Use this func to define what cells are disabled in the table using their coordinates (starting from `0`) and should return boolean `true / false`.
+Use this func to define what cells are disabled in the table.
+It gets `row` and `columnId` (defined as `column.id` in a`columns` array) as parameters and identifiers of a cell.
+It should return boolean `true / false`.
 A disabled cell gets special CSS-class and styles.
 Also, you can define a `column.value` output based on the `disabled` state parameter.

 ### onCellClick
 > `func(row, columnId)`